Lin Zexu: Exile in Xinjiang

 The Qing government ultimately rehabilitated Lin.
 In 1845, he was appointed Governor-General of Shaan-Gan (Shaanxi-Gansu).
 In 1847, he became governor-General of Yun-Gui (Yunnan-Guizhou).
+While these posts were considered less prestigious, Lin continued to advocate for reform in opium policy and addressed issues of local governance and corruption.
+His efforts remained influential, albeit limited, in shaping Qing policy.
 These posts were less prestigious than his previous position in Canton, thus his career never fully recovered from the failures there.